 If you are in the market for a Canaan Dog puppy, you've come to the right place.
 Our breed is fortunate to have a small group of dedicated breeders that communicate with each other regularly and work together for the betterment of the breed.
 Because of this deep commitment, prospective buyers may find that purchasing a Canaan Dog is not as simple as purchasing a dog of another breed.
 Canaan Dog breeders tend to be highly selective and maintain lengthy evaluation processes to ensure the integrity of our breed's future.
 It is not uncommon to wait 6 to 12 months for the right puppy nor it is uncommon for the breeder to choose your puppy based on his or her understanding of your needs in a companion dog.
 The Canaan Dog Club of America fully supports the thorough evaluation of prospective homes in addition to adherence to the Code of Ethics.
 The breeder has a duty to the place puppies so they can live up to their best potential whether it be as a companion or as a show/breeding prospect.
 In addition, the Canaan Dog is still somewhat rare, and breeders often get many more enquiries about puppies than there are puppies available.

-If you have a Canaan Dog that you've rescued or can no longer keep, or you are interested in living with an older Canaan Dog that needs a new home, please contact the Canaan Dog Rescue Network.
+If you have a Canaan Dog that you've rescued or can no longer keep, or you are interested in living with an older Canaan Dog that needs a new home, please contact the Canaan Dog Rescue Network (not affiliated with the CDCA).

-A CDCA information package is available.
+A CDCA information packet is available.
 It contains valuable information on the Canaan Dog, and we hope it will answer most, if not all, of the questions you may have regarding Canaan Dogs.

-To receive the CDCA information package (which includes a CDCA Breeders' List) through the regular mail, please email candocanaans at yahoo dot com and provide your name and address (please spell your name and street) and a phone number where you can be reached if we have any questions (if you send email, please prefix set the Subject of your message to “Canaan Dog”).
-You may also send a stamped, self-addressed, standard size (#10) business envelope to:
+To receive the CDCA information packet (which includes a CDCA Breeders' List) through the regular mail, please contact the CDCA Breeder Referral Chair and provide your name and address.
+If you contact the Chair via phone, please make sure to spell your name and street, and provide a phone number where you can be reached if we have any questions.
+If you send email, please set the Subject of your message to “Canaan Dog”.
+You may also send a stamped, self-addressed, standard size (#10) business envelope with the same information to the CDCA Breeder Referral Chair.

 CDCA Breeder Referral